PPALSSTL4-H/PPALS-Contact-Us/README.md

     <a href="https://ppalsstl4-h.github.io/PPALS-Contact-Us/">Contact Us</a>
     <p>
       <h3>REACH US</h3>
-      Here are some ways you can reach
+      Here are some ways you can reach us
     <br>
     <br>